HackSoc/hacksoc.org/README.md

 | [Development process and using git &ndash; beginner's guide](docs/development_and_git.md) |

 ## Running
-Preferred way to run is through the `flask` command.
-It can be executed with the venv (see [Installation](#installation)) activated by just running `flask` or otherwise at `venv/bin/flask`:
+Preferred way to run is through the `hacksoc_org` command.
+It can be executed with the venv (see [Installation](#installation)) activated by just running `hacksoc_org` (all platforms, recommended) or otherwise at `venv/bin/hacksoc_org` on Mac and Linux.

+Note that running through `flask run` is **not supported**.

 ### Starting a development server
 While you're developing, you probably want to use:
 ```
-flask run
-venv/bin/flask run
+hacksoc_org run
 ```
 Pages are served directly from the Flask routes; you shouldn't need to restart the server when changes are made, but web pages will not automatically refresh.
 Open your browser to [`http://localhost:5000/`](http://localhost:5000/) to see the results.

 ### Freezing to HTML
 To produce a folder full of static HTML and assets (images, CSS, JS, fonts), the site must be *frozen*.
-The resulting folder can then be used with a regular webserver (like nginx), and should look exactly the same as when running with `flask run`.
-You probably want to use this or `flask serve` at least once before you create a pull request.
+The resulting folder can then be used with a regular webserver (like nginx), and should look exactly the same as when running with `hacksoc_org run`.
+You probably want to use this or `hacksoc_org serve` at least once before you create a pull request.
 ```
-flask run
+hacksoc_org run
-venv/bin/flask freeze
 ```
 The HTTP root directory is `build/`.

 ### Starting a static server
 ```
-flask serve
-venv/bin/flask serve
+hacksoc_org serve
 ```
 Starts a local HTTP server from the `build/` directory.
-Equivalent to running `flask freeze` followed by `cd build/ && python3 -m http.server 5000`.
-If all goes well, you should always see the same as `flask run`.
+Equivalent to running `hacksoc_org freeze` followed by `cd build/ && python3 -m http.server 5000`.
+If all goes well, you should always see the same as `hacksoc_org run`.

 ## Style guide
 To keep a consistent style, the following rules are used: